 Worst photo experience: Shooting a roll of 35mm in high school that was not actually in the camera.
 Oops.

-Victoria became a Vermont Youth Tomorrow AmeriCorps VISTA member after volunteering at In-Sight since the summer of 2011.
-She graduated Keene State College with a B.A. in English Literature and Secondary Education.
+Jon is a Vermont Youth Tomorrow AmeriCorps VISTA member who has been volunteering at In-Sight for a number of years.
+He graduated from Marlboro College with a B.A. in Photography and Writing in 2012.

 Katie is a freelance photographer, book maker and general tinkerer.
 After working for 5 years as supervisor for the Press and Albums department of Nations Photo Lab, she moved to Vermont and began volunteering with Insight.
 She has a BFA in Photography from The Art Institute of Boston at Lesley University.